redeyed-archive/srd-api/README.md

 # SRD API

+> **This library is still in under alpha development**:
+>
+> While this library is under development under version v0.x.x minor changes may include breaking changes normally expected of major change version upgrades.
+>
+> The library changes will become more stable when it reaches v1.0.0 and future breaking changes will result in a major change to the version number.

+## Description

 Tools and helpers to query content made available through the [Systems Reference Document (SRD)](https://dnd.wizards.com/articles/features/systems-reference-document-srd) and the [Open Gaming Licence (OGL)](http://www.opengamingfoundation.org/ogl.html).

 ## Usage